Anisotropic compact stars: Constraining model parameters to account for physical features of tidal Love numbers: Acknowledgement

-SD gratefully acknowledges support from the Inter-University Centre for Astronomy and Astrophysics (IUCAA), Pune, India under its Visiting Research Associateship Programme.
-Research of MK was supported by the Ministry of Science and Higher Education of the Russian Federation under Project "Fundamental problems of cosmic rays and dark matter", No. 0723-2020-0040.
+SD and SR gratefully acknowledge support from the Inter-University Centre for Astronomy and Astrophysics (IUCAA), Pune, India under its Visiting Research Associateship Programme.
+Research of MK was supported by the Ministry of Science and Higher Education of the Russian Federation under Project ``Fundamental problems of cosmic rays and dark matter", No. 0723-2020-0040.